RosieTrainor/BookShelf/README.md

 ![Sorting](documentation/sorting.png)

-These pages are paginated, by 12 reviews so there is a managable amount of content shown.
-Pages can be changed through buttons at the bottom, and sorting is maintained throughout.
+These pages are paginated, by 12 reviews so there is a manageable amount of content shown.
+Users can navigate between pages using buttons at the bottom, and sorting is maintained throughout.

 ![Pagination](documentation/pagination.png)